ioBroker/ioBroker.vis/src/src/Attributes/Widget/SCHEMA.md

     - `tpl` - [optional] type of the widget, like `tplMaterial2Switches`
     - `all` - [optional] if true, all widgets of all views will be shown, not only from the current view.
 Default is false.
     - `withGroups` - [optional] if true, grouped widgets will be shown too.
 Default is false.
+    - `withSelf` - [optional] if true, current widget will be shown in the list too.
   - `select-views` - Select view via the drop-down menu with folders.
     - `multiple` - [optional] if false, only one view can be selected.
 Default is true.
   - `groups` - Selects a user group